free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/update0401-en.md

 ---
 ![](https://i.imgur.com/QlwXwhh.png)

-Latest news: The police informed that Huang Xueqin and Wang Jianbing (XueBing) were officially transferred to the Guangzhou Procuratorate for examination and prosecution on 27 March 2022.
+Latest news: The police informed that Huang Xueqin and Wang Jianbing (XueBing) were officially transferred to the Guangzhou Municipal Procuratorate for examination and prosecution on 27 March 2022.

 <!-- more -->